Former Loveland police officer gets 45 days in jail, 3 years probation for role in 2020 violent arrest

 “I wanted to be a good officer in my heart, but I came up short,” she said.

+Her attorney, Anna Geigle, suggested Jalali was allowed to end up in the situation at all because of a failure of training.
+She said a review of Jalali's personnel records shows the Loveland Police Department gave her passes several times when she did not meet various performance standards, including physical tests, shooting proficiency and written exams.

+"She's still getting affirmation from her superiors that [she's] equipped to be in situations where people's safety and lives are at stake, when really she's not."

-Garner’s family members and prosecutors have decried footage that shows Hopp and Jalali mocking the incident.
+Garner’s family members and prosecutors have decried footage that shows Hopp and Jalali rewatching video and mocking the incident while Garner was in a holding cell.
 They dismissed Jalali’s characterization that she misjudged the situation in the moment, saying she had constant opportunities to stop Hopp’s actions, and said they believe she has not shown remorse for her role.

 “This is a groupthink approach to justify violence and abandonment of duty,” prosecutor Matt Maillaro said.

-Garner spent a few hours handcuffed in a holding cell before a medical professional at the Larimer County Detention Center realized she was seriously injured.
+Garner spent a few hours handcuffed in the holding cell before a medical professional at the Larimer County Detention Center realized she was seriously injured.

 Larimer County District Court Judge Joshua Lehman said each decision Jalali made throughout the hours Garner was in custody made the situation worse.
-He indicated he could understand Jalali’s initial belief when she came to the scene that Hopp was struggling with a belligerent person resisting arrest, but said beyond those first moments, common sense should have told Jalali that Garner was frail, confused and scared.
+He indicated he could understand Jalali’s initial belief when she came to the scene that Hopp was struggling with a belligerent person resisting arrest.
+But beyond those first moments, common sense should have told Jalali that Garner was frail, confused and scared, Lehman said, dismissing the characterization that a failure of training influenced her decisions.

 “This really does make your stomach clench when you watch it,” Lehman said.